top of page

 Behind the Lore

 When you wear Coastal Lore you carry a piece of their vision.
-Every purchase supports the very artists who give this place its heart, helping them continue to create, to dream, and to share the beauty of our land and our stories with the world.
+Every purchase supports the very artists who give this place its heart, helping them continue to create, to dream, and to share the beauty of our land and its stories with the world.

 Christina Jensen